spacegraphcats/spacegraphcats/doc/02-spacegraphcats-use-cases.md

 A snakemake pipeline encoding this workflow is available [here](https://github.com/taylorreiter/2021-sgc-arg).
 Running this workflow on all samples in the times series, we see that the context of the antibiotic resistance gene *cfxA4* changes over time.
+Additionallly, using different radius sizes, we can see that the amount of sequencing context we get back increases with increasing radius size.

 ![](https://i.imgur.com/jM3Lets.png) *Sequence context of antibiotic resistance gene cfxA4 over time and at different radiuses.*